-A recent study by Zhang et al. (2022) has attempted to analyze the trend toward "paying to perform research" in six different countries between 2015 to 2020, estimating the APCs for each year using the latest available APC numbers from the DOAJ, and publishers' and journals' websites (p.1).
-They estimated that the global revenues from APC among twelve major OA publishers is now over "2 billion for the year 2022.
-Zhang et al.'s (2022) study was limited by geographical borders and top OA publishers while ours examines oligopoly publishers.
-Moreover, there is also a significant difference in the way in which APCs were determined between Zhang et al.'s (2022) and this study.
-We argue that due to price increases our methodology of identifying historical APCs for the actual year an OA paper was published is more accurate than using current APC prices for articles published in previous years.
-Since Zhang and colleagues' method does not capture recent price increases but is limited to current APCs readily available via publisher websites, we argue that it significantly overestimates actual APCs paid.
-By triangulating data on annual list prices from different sources, including historical data retrieved through the Internet Archive Wayback Machine, we argue that our method leads to more accurate estimates of APCs paid by the global community.
+A recent study by Zhang et al. (2022) analyzed the trend toward "paying to perform research" (p.
+7653) in six different countries between 2015 and 2020, estimating the APCs for each year using the latest available APC numbers from the DOAJ and publishers' and journals' websites.
+They estimated that the global revenues from APCs among twelve major OA publishers exceeded \$2 billion in 2022.
+Zhang et al.'s (2022) study was limited by geographical borders and top OA publishers, while ours examines the five corporations that dominate the academic publishing market.